timescale/docs/use-timescale/distributed-hypertables/index.md

 distributed hypertables, you can scale your data storage across multiple machines and benefit from parallelized processing for some queries.

-Many features of distributed hypertables work the same way as regular hypertables.
+Many features of distributed hypertables work the same way as standard hypertables.
 To learn how hypertables work in general, see the [hypertables][hypertables] section.